 Access through the pedestrian school gates is restricted by fob access control.
 Only members of staff have fobs and these must not be shared or given to anyone else.
-During the course of the school day, the pedestrian gate is propped open only when there is a member of staff on duty.
-At the beginning and end of the day, when all children are supervised, the gate may be closed but not locked.
+During the course of the school day, the pedestrian gate is unlocked (but remains closed) only when there is a member of staff on duty.
+Similarly, at the beginning and end of the day, when all children are supervised by either staff or parents, the gate is closed but not locked.
 All other parents and visitors to School must press a buzzer and identify themselves to the School Office before being allowed through the front or back pedestrian gates.